rcl-learn/docs/event/paidevent.md

 ## Create a Paid Event in the portal

-- In the portal, navigate to the events list for a selected group.
+- In the Organizer portal, navigate to the events list for a selected group.

-- Click on the admin button to the far right on the list for a selected event and click on the ``Cost`` link.
+- Click on the admin button to the far right on the list for a selected event and click on the ``Edit Cost`` link.

 - In the ``Event Cost`` page, add the cost for the event.